 Our local makers and artisans can be found in downtown Lakeland every Saturday morning, and Farmers Curb Market is something you don’t want to miss.
 You’ll find art, jewelry, plants, kitchenware and décor, clothing, and accessories.
 Popular food and beverage vendors include DOU Bakehouse (French macaroons), Krazy Kombucha, Honeycomb Bread Bakers, Greenhouse Acai, and Orlando City Pasta.

-Take a Driving Tour of Frank Lloyd Wright Architecture
+Take a Tour of Frank Lloyd Wright Architecture

 The largest one-site collection of Frank Lloyd Wright Architecture is right here in Lakeland, on the campus of Florida Southern College.
-While the College is closed to visitors (COVID-19 safety precautions), you can still admire most of the 13 spectacular buildings on campus.
+Tours are offered daily and reservations are recommended!
 Florida Southern College is only about a mile away from Mayfaire by-the-Lake.

 Walk Through Hollis Garden